 Bachelor of Science in Biological Sciences – General Biology

-General Biology offers the greatest flexibility to satisfy a student’s specific interests.
+The general biology major offers the greatest flexibility to satisfy a student's specific interests.

 Students intending to apply for admission to study in the department of biological sciences should complete at least one year each of high school biology, chemistry and physics.
 Prospective students should also have at least three years of high school mathematics, including second-year algebra and trigonometry.